Forensic accountant analyzing finances for divorce and family law cases

 Early intake documentation drives efficiency and prevents wasted expert time — whether you are an attorney retaining the firm or an individual contacting the firm directly.
 Having the right records ready at the start of the engagement reduces cost and improves the quality of the analysis.
 The following materials are typically needed at the outset:

-Providing these documents at engagement rather than piecemeal compresses the timeline, reduces expert hours, and allows counsel to receive a preliminary assessment of the issues before discovery closes.
-Counsel should also flag any known concerns about document destruction or data spoliation so that preservation steps can be built into the engagement plan from day one.
+Providing these documents at engagement rather than piecemeal compresses the timeline, reduces expert hours, and gives counsel and individual parties a clearer preliminary assessment before discovery closes.
+Both attorneys and individual parties should flag any known concerns about document destruction or data spoliation so that preservation steps can be built into the engagement plan from day one.

 Hidden Income: Indicators and Investigation Methods

 Business owners, self-employed individuals, and commission earners all have structural opportunities to suppress reportable income.
 A forensic CPA approaches hidden-income detection by working backward from lifestyle to declared income.
-The core indicators counsel should be alert to include:
+The core indicators attorneys and individual parties should watch for include:

-Our forensic accounting methodology cross-references tax returns, bank deposits, credit card records, and publicly available spending data to reconstruct a reliable income picture for the court or mediator.
+Our forensic accounting methodology cross-references tax returns, bank deposits, credit card records, and available spending data to reconstruct a reliable income picture for negotiation, mediation, hearing, trial, or settlement discussions.

 Tracing Separate vs. Marital Assets

 Asset tracing is among the most documentation-intensive aspects of divorce forensic work.
 Florida courts generally treat property acquired during the marriage as marital and property brought into the marriage — or received as a gift or inheritance — as separate.
-The problem for counsel is that separate property routinely becomes commingled with marital funds, and once commingled, the burden of proving the separate character typically falls on the party asserting it.
+The problem for both counsel and the parties they represent is that separate property routinely becomes commingled with marital funds, and once commingled, the burden of proving the separate character typically falls on the party asserting it.

 A forensic CPA can trace the acquisition source of real property, investment accounts, and business interests by following the paper trail from the original deposit or transfer through subsequent transactions.
 This requires complete bank and brokerage records, gift or inheritance documentation, and often testimony from third parties.
-Where records are missing or incomplete, we document what is missing and explain to the court or mediator the impact of those gaps.
+Where records are missing or incomplete, we document what is missing and explain the impact of those gaps to the parties, counsel, mediators, courts, or other decision-makers reviewing the analysis.
 Business valuation is frequently embedded in tracing work when a pre-marital business has grown during the marriage — determining what portion of that growth is attributable to marital effort versus passive appreciation is a standard component of the analysis.

 Lifestyle Analysis for Support Determinations